RandyHRus/RANDY-RUSSELL-ecc-dssb-IS21-code-challenge-req101408/README.md

 npm run dev
 ```
 The app will start on port 3001, (or the next available port if 3001 is already in use).
-Navigate to localhost:3001 to access the app.
+Navigate to localhost:3001 in your browser to access the app.

 # Available features
 All requested features are implemented.